 My PUBLICATIONS include several books and almost 60 scholarly articles.
 My FIELDWORK and research have taken me to many other places in Latin America, including Highland Ecuador and Cuba.
-In 2005, I completed a book on the Cuban ritual language of Palo Monte (a religious practice some-what akin to Santería), whose true African roots can now be traced for the first time.
+In 2005, I completed a book on the Cuban ritual language of Palo Monte (a religious practice somewhat akin to Santería), whose true African roots can now be traced for the first time.
 I am also actively researching Central West-African languages (especially Kikongo), once widely spoken in the Americas during the slave trade.
-My Fonética y fonología españolas (2010), a completely revised and much expanded version of Schwegler & Kempff (2007, 4th edition) and the edited volume Palenque (Colombia): oralidad, identidad y resistencia.
-Un enfoque inter-disciplinario (co-edited with G. Maglia of the Universidad Javeriana, Bogotá) which appeared in 2012.
-An English translation of that same book will appear in Benjamins series Creole Language Library in the coming months.
-2016 (in press).
-Also on creole languages is the following volume edited by me (and J. McWhorter & L. Ströbel): The Iberian challenge: Creole languages beyond the plantation setting (2016, co-edited with J. McWhorter and L. Ströbel) and Orality, identity, and resistance in Palenque (Colombia): An interdiscipli-nary approach (f2017), co-edited with B. Kirschen and G. Maglia).
+My Fonética y fonología españolas (2007) is currently being prepared for its 5th edition.
+An English translation of Palenque (Colombia): oralidad, identidad y resistencia.
+Un enfoque interdisciplinario (G. Maglia & A. Schwegler, 2012) will appear in 2017 in Benjamins’ series Creole Language Library under the title of Orality, identity, and resistance in Palenque (Colombia): An interdisciplinary approach.
+The most recent collective edited volume by me is The Iberian challenge: Creole languages beyond the plantation setting (2016, co-edited with J. McWhorter and L. Ströbel) and Orality, identity, and resistance in Palenque (Colombia): An interdiscipli-nary approach (f2017), co-edited with B. Kirschen and G. Maglia).

 From 1999 to 2001 I worked in Costa Rica as Director of UC's Education Abroad Program.
 I am currently Director of Global Cultures (an interdisciplinary B.A. program) at UC Irvine, and a regular faculty member in the Department of Spanish and Portuguese.